 The Relational Databases have the following challenges:

--Not good for large volume (Petabytes) of data with variety of data types (eg. images, videos, text)
+- Not good for large volume (Petabytes) of data with a variety of data types (eg. images, videos, text)

 Compared to relational databases, NoSQL databases are more scalable and provide superior performance.
 NoSQL databases address the challenges that the relational model does not by providing the following solution:

-The equivalent of a RDBMS table is a MongoDB collection and equivalent of a RDBMS table row is a MongoDB document.
+The equivalent of an RDBMS table is a MongoDB collection and the equivalent of an RDBMS table row is a MongoDB document.
 MongoDB is based on the document store data model in which a document is stored as BSON format.
 BSON format is binary JSON format.
 A MongoDB document consists of fields and values and each document could have different or the same fields as another.
 For example, the following could be a MongoDB document stored in a collection.

 journal: 'Oracle Magazine',